nathamanath/blog/articles/ueberauth_and_guardian.md

 ## Baseline...

-For anyone who would like to play along at home, set up a new phoenix app; im on version `1.3`.
+For anyone who would like to play along at home, set up a new phoenix app; I'm on version `1.3`.

 ## Getting started